martintrojer/martintrojer.github.com/about.md

 <div style="float:right"><img style="padding: 10px; max-width:100%; height:auto;" src="/assets/images/martin.png"/></div>

-My name is Martin Trojer and I'm a software contractor based in the UK.
-I am currently focusing on software development in functional programming languages (mainly [Haskell](https://www.haskell.org/)), [Purescript](http://www.purescript.org/), [Elm](http://elm-lang.org/) and [Clojure](http://clojure.org)).
+I am Martin Trojer, a software contractor based in the UK, specializing in software development using functional programming languages such as Haskell, Purescript, Elm, and Clojure.

-In this blog I write about various topics related to programming that have caught my attention, both technical and musings about the software industry.
-I try to make code examples and other resources publicly available, both for future reference and to assist readers.
+On this blog, I cover a range of programming topics that have captured my interest, including technical discussions and reflections on the software industry.
+I aim to provide code examples and other resources that are publicly accessible, serving as both a reference for the future and a helpful aid for readers.

-Feel free to get in touch if you're interested in any of my posts or if you are looking for assistance with software development.
-See my [linked in profile](http://uk.linkedin.com/in/martintrojer) for more details about my professional assignments.
+If you find any of my posts intriguing or if you require assistance with software development, please don't hesitate to reach out.
+For more information about my professional assignments, please refer to my [LinkedIn profile](http://uk.linkedin.com/in/martintrojer).